HierarchicalDataSource Overview

 Widget Binding

-Currently, the Kendo UI widgets that are aware of the datasource hierarchy are the TreeView, PanelBar, TreeMap, and DropDownTree.
-However, since the HierarchicalDataSource component inherits from the DataSource component, the root level of the hierarchy may be used by any DataSource-enabled component.
+Currently, the Kendo UI widgets that support the DataSource hierarchy are the TreeView, PanelBar, TreeMap, and DropDownTree.
+However, since the HierarchicalDataSource component inherits from the DataSource component, any DataSource-enabled component can use the root level of the hierarchy.

 The following example demonstrates how to share the HierarchicalDataSource component between a Kendo UI TreeView and a Kendo UI Grid.